susan-davis/stellar-core/BIBLE.md

 - *R14*-class cruiser
 - *R15*-class transport
 - *R16*-class scout
+- *R17*-class Q-ship
+- *R18*-class long-range armed shuttle
+- *R19*-class Q-ship

 The Union has detected only up to R4 as of the start of the series.
-Episode 203 introduces the Union to R5 through R10.
+Episode 203 introduces the Union to R5 through R9.
 R10 and R11 are variants of the R4.
+R7 is a variant of the R3.
+R17 is a variant of the R15.
+R19 is a variant of the R12.
 Unlike the Quellans, the ships that the Union knows about are the current top-of-the-line models deployed in front-line service.
 R13 through R16 are older ships held in mothballs or assigned to patrol duties in quiet areas, and the Union won't learn of them until the Q-R war gets serious enough to require the Regulans to mobilize them.
-R16 doubles as a patrol cutter, and is still deployed in large numbers.
-R10 doubles as an underway replenishment ship, "mines" being missiles deployed in loiter mode.
+R16 doubles as a patrol cutter,and is still deployed in large numbers.
+R10 doubles as an underway R17 through R19 are new developments during the Q-R war. replenishment ship, "mines" being missiles deployed in loiter mode.
 R2 inspired the Union's *Cygnus*-class fast scouts.

 ## New Threats
 ### Harmony